 Yes.
 Request one by sending an email to email@example.com.

 What opportunities and promotions are there for groups?

-Opportunities offered to groups include: Behind the Emerald Curtain tours and customized workshops.
+Opportunities offered to groups include: Behind the Emerald Curtain tours, talkbacks with the cast (in return for a contribution to Broadway Cares) and customized workshops.

 Visit the Groups page for information on current promotions.